 • Unlike metal systems, the material is highly resistant to corrosion, pitting and scale build-up, giving long-term reductions in maintenance costs.
 CPVC has a life expectancy of 50 years with a safety factor of 2:1.

 • Installation is clean and quiet requiring only a few simple hand tools.
-Pipe lengths can be cut and prepared on the spot, eliminating power saws, threaders and tourches.
-There is no oil or grease on the pipe, minimising the clean-up needed and reducing the risk of damage to the work area.
+Pipe lengths can be cut and prepared on the spot, eliminating power saws, threaders and torches.
+There is no oil or grease on the pipe, minimizing the clean-up needed and reducing the risk of damage to the work area.

 • CPVC will not support combustion, has low smoke generation and has very low toxicity when compared to other common building materials.